-We can apply the formula as simple as how we applied it with rows of data.
+We can apply the formula as simply as how we applied it with rows of data.

 Printing Year, Month, and Date Using the Concatenate Formula

-The current year is a string hence kept in double quotes.
-Today function will give the current date, but we only need the year alone; hence we given the year format in double quotes and then convert the year into text format using the TEXT function.
+The current year is a string hence kept in double-quotes.
+Today’s function will give the current date, but we only need the year alone; hence we give the year format in double quotes and then convert the year into text format using the TEXT function.
 This is how we can print the year in concatenate function.
 Similarly, we can print the month and date also.

-To print the month in text format, give format as “mmm”.
+To print the month in text format, give the format as “mmm”.

 If we want to print the month in number format.

-If we want to print the complete date, then input the formula as below.
+If we want to print the complete date, input the formula below.
 The data format is entirely our wish; if we want to print the first year, we can print it.

 Concatenate using “&” Operator

-Instead of using the Concat function, we can use the “&” operator also for concatenation.
-Now we will see a few examples of how to perform concatenation using “&”.
+Instead of using the Concat function, we can use the “&” operator for concatenation.
+Now we will see a few examples of concatenation using “&”.

-Consider the below Example Rajesh and Kumar are available in two different cells now using & we will concatenate.
+Consider the below Example.
+Rajesh and Kumar are available in two different cells now using & we will concatenate them.

 We have to use & symbol before and after the cell address.